lasyard/HomeAccount/README.md

 # README

-HomeAccount is an application to record and calculate personal finacial data.
+HomeAccount is an application to record and calculate personal financial data.
 The datum are saved in encrypted form but can be exported to plain text files.

 ## Functions of buttons